afseparfi/afseparfi/README.md

             <br><br>
         </td>
         <td>
-        GitHub provided the Git-based public code repository and code-sharing infrastructure that allow the team, distributed across multiple locations, to seemlessly interact and construct the website
+        GitHub provides the Git-based public code repository and code-sharing infrastructure that allows the team, distributed across multiple locations, to seamlessly interact and construct the website in a shared manner.
         </td>
         </tr><tr>
         <td align="center">